freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 An Acceptance Test tests that the code performs as expected i.e. produces the expected output, given the expected inputs.

-An Acceptance Test are used to test relatively bigger functional blocks of software aka Features.
+An Acceptance Test is used to test relatively bigger functional blocks of software aka Features.

 ### Example
 You have created a page that requires the user to first enter their name in a dialog box before they can see the content.
 You have a list of invited users, so any other users will be returned an error.